MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 - Environment management

-For more information about the available tasks see [Microsoft Power Platform Build Tools tasks](devops-build-tool-tasks.md).
+For more information about the available tasks, see [Microsoft Power Platform Build Tools tasks](devops-build-tool-tasks.md).

 ## Get Microsoft Power Platform Build Tools